clizzin/missionbit/intro-to-js/README.md

 #### 9 Flower Challenge

+Now it is time for the challenge!
 Your challenge is to use the shape tools you just learned about to draw 9 flowers in a grid, each one with different colors.

 This is similar to the 9 Box Challenge, but instead of boxes, it's flowers, and instead of using HTML, you're using JavaScript.